 Eobin’s staff clashed into Iothe’s; the blow sent them spinning through the ivy vines and into the dark.

 ‘You still believe in a bond built on a lie.’
-Eobin drew little flecks of red light into her palm.
+Eobin drew little flecks of red magic into her palm and bared her teeth.
 ‘I’m free!’

-No. No, no, no, no. Her heart seized and lurched, then dashed itself against her ribs like a terrified rabbit upon a fence.
+No. No, no, no, no!
+Her heart seized and lurched, dashing itself against her ribs like a terrified rabbit against a fence.
 It’s a trick.
 A test.
-Something like that.
 It has to be.

-Eobin released a long, quiet breath and fell upon her face in the long grass.
+Eobin released a long, quiet breath and fell upon her face into the long grass.
 Little wisps of smoke rose from her back.

-Iothe struggled with the clenched fist of feeling blocking her throat.
+Iothe struggled with a tight, hot knot in her throat.
 ‘That’s not how my spell works.
 It’s meant to go straight.
 It always goes straight.
 Why didn’t it go straight?!‘

 ‘Why?’
-Iothe’s eyes turned hot and liquid.
-Beneath her ribs, her heart ached and burnt.
+Iothe’s eyes turned hot and wet.
+Beneath her ribs, her heart ached and burnt and screamed.
 ‘Why make us do this?
 Why kill her?
 Why?‘

 She stretched out trembling fingers to brush her friend’s sprawling curls.
-The scars on her arms were visible, the lowest fresh and raw.
+The bumpy scars on her arms stood out over her pale skin, the lowest fresh and raw.
 Iothe tugged Eobin’s sleeves back down.

 Anastagus knelt in front of her.
 ‘Don’t lie to yourself.
 Don’t hide from it.
 Don’t retreat.
 Don’t run.’
-His staff veiled itself behind thin, white mist, sealed once more.
+His staff veiled itself behind thin, white mist and fell still.
 ‘There’s truth to be found through the fog of self-delusion.
-That is the test of the Spider Goddess, one so few of us ever pass.’
+That is the test of the Lady of Lies, one so few of us ever pass.’

 ‘I gave you a choice – die for a friend or fight for yourself.
 You chose.
 You killed her.’
 Anastagus rested a hand on her shoulder.
 ‘You did well.
 You chose truth over lies.’